Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    ```

     TiDB supports the usage of MySQL shell.
 The way of MySQL shell connecting to TiDB server is as same as that for MySQL.
-    The default command to enter into MySQL shell on Smart Server is `mysql -h 127.0.0.1 -u root -P 4000`.
+    If user password is not set in druid, by default the command to enter into MySQL shell on Smart Server is `mysql -h 127.0.0.1 -u root -P 7070`.
+    The 7070 port is the default one configured for tidb.service.port in smart-default.xml.
+    If you modified it, the port in the above command should also be modified accordingly.
+    In TiDB, the database named ssm is used to store metadata.

+    By default, the logs of Pd, TiKV and TiDB are under logs/ directory.
+You can refer to these logs if encountering database fault.

 * **Configure user account to authenticate to Web UI**